-Prep Golf Roundup
+Prep sports r-oundup

 The Lady Truckers are back in action on Wednesday hosting Vermilion.

+The Lady Flyers hosted the Buckettes in a non-conference match on Tuesday, capturing a 194-209.

+Gabby Scavuzzo led all golfers with a 40.
+Caitlyn Corrigan carded a 47, Raquel Taggart 53 and Sara Scavuzzo 54.

-The St. Paul Lady Flyers finished in the middle of the pack at the Shelby Invite on Monday with a 425 team score.
+On Monday, the Lady Flyers finished in the middle of the pack at the Shelby Invite on Monday with a 425 team score.

 Gabby Scavuzzo led the way with a 91 while Miller Hosack carded a 108.
 Tori Pocos added a 116 while Sara Scavuzzo added a 110, Crace Gillen had a 128 and Brooke Bleile had a 140.